IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

   "Accounts": ["Checking", "Savings"]
 }
 ```
-Note that the use of autogenerated keys will incur additional CPU overhead when compared to providing a primary key for document inserts.

-The inserted documents can then be retrieved directly via the primary key name and value (e.g. `"Customer_id":"4084"` or `"znsq_id":"F3F9F3F1C1F0F140404040404040404040404040F0F0F0F0F0F0F0F0F0F0F0F7F2F3C"`).
-Alternatively, all the documents in the database can be retrieved in a consecutive fashion, beginning either with the first or the last document without providing a key name value.
-Retrieving documents in this manner will not return documents in order of the key values.
+The inserted documents can then be retrieved directly via the primary key name and value (e.g. `"Customer_id":"4084"` or `"znsq_id":"F3F9F3F1C1F0F140404040404040404040404040F0F0F0F0F0F0F0F0F0F0F0F7F2F3C..."`).

 ## Secondary Indexes

 Documents may also be retrieved or updated through the use of secondary indexes.
 Secondary indexes contain alternate keys which can be used to retrieve the documents in the database.
 By creating alternate keys, the application can have more than one option for locating specific documents, or can find groups of like documents more directly than scanning the entire database.
-Alternate keys be changed (replaced) after the initial insert.
+Alternate keys can be changed (replaced) after the initial insert.

 When creating a secondary index, the application developer assigns the alternate key name which contains the value to be used as the alternate key.
-Although the alternate key names must be less than 256 characters, the combined key name and paired value is not restricted by length.
+Although the alternate key names must be less than 251 characters, the paired value is not restricted by length.
 Secondary indexes must also be created while the database is fully disconnected (closed); however, the activation or deactivation can occur dynamically while the database is connected (open) and in-use.
 Consideration should be given when creating secondary indexes, as each additional active index will incur additional overhead when updating the database.

-Assume an EzNoSQL database is created with a primary key name of `"Customer_id"` and a secondary index with an alternate key name of `"Address"`.
-It contains the following JSON document:
+Assume an EzNoSQL database is created with a primary key name of `"Customer_id"` and a secondary index with an alternate key name of `"Address"`, and contains the following JSON document:
 ```json
 {
   "Customer_id": "4084",